 Coulee Playland Resort

-Distance from Seattle: Nearly four hours in north central Washington.
+Distance from Seattle: Nearly four hours from Seattle in north central Washington.

 Features: Head east of the mountains, near the Grand Coulee Dam, to stay in these cool, equipped yurts.
-Each one includes a microwave, refrigerator, private BBQ area and walk around deck.
+Each one includes a microwave, refrigerator, private BBQ area, tables chairs, and a walk around spacious deck.
 Not so shabby for “camping!”
+Each yurt sleeps up to five people and includes a futon sofa and futon bunk bed.

-Cost: $65-99 per night, depending on the time of year.
-Fee based on five people; extra persons $6 each.
+Cost: $65-$99 per night, depending on the time of year.
+Fee based on five people; extra persons are $6 each.

 Distance from Seattle: Over three hours from Seattle, including a ferry ride from Anacortes.